If you're a sales manager, you know about customer relationship management (CRM).

 The Cons of Close:

-The Cost of Close: One of the best things about Close is its affordable pricing.
-Plans start at $49 per month for one user.
-The more you pay, the more you get, of course.
-But even the "Starter" plan includes pipeline and activity reporting for sales managers.
+The Cost of Close: One of the best things about Close is its flexible pricing.
+Plans start at $9 per month for one user on the Solo plan (billed annually).

 Start your 14-day free trial of Close today, or watch our on-demand demo to discover if it's the right sales CRM for you.